Taliban: Economic activities

 There was also an environmental toll to the country, heavy deforestation from the illegal trade in timber with hundreds of acres of pine and cedar forests in Kunar Province and Paktya being cleared.
 Throughout the country millions of acres were denuded to supply timber to the Pakistani markets, with no attempt made at reforestation, which has led to significant environmental damage.
 By 2001, when the Afghan Interim Administration took power the country's infrastructure was in ruins, Telecommunications had failed, the road network was destroyed and Ministry of Finance buildings were in such a state of disrepair some were on the verge of collapse.
 On 6 July 1999, then president Bill Clinton signed into effect executive order 13129.
 This order implemented a complete ban on any trade between America and the Taliban régime and on 10 August they froze £5,000,000 in Ariana assets.
 On 19 December 2000, UN resolution 1333 was passed.
 It called for all assets to be frozen and for all states to close any offices belonging to the Taliban.
 This included the offices of Ariana Afghan Airlines.
 In 1999, the UN had passed resolution 1267 which had banned all international flights by Ariana apart from preapproved humanitarian missions.

 According to the lawsuit, filed in December 2019 in the D.C.
 District Court on behalf of Gold Star families, some US defense contractors involved in Afghanistan made illegal "protection payments" to the Taliban, funding a "Taliban-led terrorist insurgency" that killed or wounded thousands of Americans in Afghanistan.
 In 2009, then-Secretary of State Hillary Clinton said that the "protection money" was "one of the major sources of funding for the Taliban."

 It is estimated that in 2020 the Taliban had an income of $1.6 billion, mostly from drugs, mining, extortion and taxes, donations and exports.

 On 2 November 2021, the Taliban required that all economic transactions in Afghanistan use Afghanis and banned the use of all foreign currency.

 In 2022 construction on the Qosh Tepa Canal began in northern Afghanistan.

 On 20 April 2024, the Taliban decided to abolish Afghanistan's pension system as Hibatullah Akhundzada claimed it was "un-Islamic", which prompted protests by retirees and older veterans of the Afghan Armed Forces in Kabul.
-The protest was dispersed by the Taliban.
+The protest were dispersed by the Taliban.